davidkimai/About-Me/README.md

 Thanks for visiting—feel free to explore, fork, or connect.
 I believe there's a lot to learn ahead!

+### *P.S.
+PolyForm License will be included on all projects to protect against centralized silent extraction, absorption, and misuse.
+I believe the freedom of open knowledge, especially at the start of a new frontier with potential for cataclysmic anthropic evolution, should not be weaponized for privatized profit.*

 ### – David Kim